notslang/jade-book/views/_ch4.md

 ##Built-in Logical Operators
-Writing JS can start to look ugly and doesn’t really match with the indentation-based syntax that Jade uses, so we have several built-in logical operators that do the same thing, but are easier to write.
+Writing JS can start to look ugly and doesn't really match with the indentation-based syntax that Jade uses, so we have several built-in logical operators that do the same thing, but are easier to write.

 Here are a few examples: